lmagyar/homeassistant-addon-portainer-beta/portainer/README.md

 It has never been so easy to manage Docker.
 Portainer provides a detailed overview of Docker and allows you to manage containers, images, networks and volumes.

+## ~DISCONTINUED~

+~This add-on is no longer available.~

+It has been used quite a lot for unsupported purposes, causing many issues, support questions and other problems.

+If you run Home Assistant, please be aware that running additional containers is not a supported use-case and will trigger your system to be flagged as unsupported as well.

 ## WARNING 1